The EDs

 Royal Infirmary of Edinburgh

-The RIE ED is the biggest adult ED in Scotland, and thrives on seeing a high acuity of patients and delivering true emergency critical care at the front door.
-In 2012, we cared for 113,000 patient attendances, and have a majors:minors ratio of approximately 1:1.
+The Royal Infirmary of Edinburgh (RIE) Emergency Department (ED) is the biggest adult ED in Scotland and thrives on seeing a high acuity of patients and delivering true emergency critical care at the front door.
+In 2025, we cared for 130,000 patient attendances increasing from 125,000 in 2024.
 Despite this, we have a well-maintained admission rate of just around 30%, helped by increased Emergency Physician presence, real-time decision support, and continual innovation to treat patients closer to home or in ambulatory settings.

 -